 Moist air from the Pacific Ocean has to pass over four mountain ranges as it moves east.
 Most of the precipitation from this air is released on the western side of those mountains.

 When enough rainfall has been received in Death Valley, spring brings a burst of color as wildflowers bloom.
-When deep soaking rains happen, superblooms will occur with many areas of Death Valley carpeted by wildflowers that bring pollinators such as butterflies, hummingbirds and bees.
+When deep soaking rains happens superblooms will occur, with many areas of Death Valley carpeted by wildflowers that bring pollinators such as butterflies, hummingbirds and bees.

 Despite the Lack of Rain, Death Valley Has Fish